Modern Slavery

 Next steps

-• Ensuring all new suppliers and grantees agree to our terms and conditions related to Modern Slavery Act 2015.
+• Aim to require all new suppliers and grantees to agree to updated terms and conditions regarding modern slavery.

-The statement was approved by the Impetus’s Resources and Audit Committee.
+This statement has been reviewed and approved by the Impetus Resources and Audit Committee.

 Impetus Resources and Audit Committee